Townsend-Lab-Yale/Prostate_Stages/README.md

 `Figure_5_SPOP.R`

-Scaled selection coefficients for recurrent single-nucleotide variant amino-acid substitutions in SPOP during the evolutionary trajectory from prostate organogenesis to primary and metastatic castrate-resistant prostate cancer tumors.
+Scaled selection coefficients for recurrent single-nucleotide variant amino-acid substitutions in SPOP during the evolutionary trajectory from prostate organogenesis to primary and mCRPC tumors.

 Related visualization: